Doctor Trained in System Medicine

 I am licensed with Ontario Canada and Minnesota USA legislatures as naturopathic medical doctoral practice that contains botanical medicine, manipulation (chiropractic), homeopathy, asian medicine, nutrition and physical medicine.
 I am one of the very few, if not the only one that provides alternative medicine and owns these credentials in the United States and Canada.
 Qualifications in all aspects of medicine are the foundation of my insights of patients’ health.
 My experience of conventional medicine at a variety of health centers and hospitals in the USA and Canada includes ophthalmology, dermatology, internal medicine (cardiology, gastroenterology, pulmonary and endocrinology), family medicine (includes gynecology, palliative medicine, long-term care and hospice), psychiatry (in-patient and out-patient), emergency medicine, geriatrics and pediatrics.
 If you have lab tests, exercise test or imaging results that were done with other health care providers, I strongly suggest that you bring those with you when you come for an appointment.
 For integrative cardiology, these test results are key for the precise evaluation of cardiovascular function.

 During the growth and development of my career, I treated patients from around the world with top medical doctors at Peking Union Medical College (PUMC) in Beijing and McGill University Health Center (MUHC) in Montreal.
 PUMC was established by the Rockefeller Foundation and the Union Churches in the 1910’s and was the very first medical college in China.
-As the World Health Organization collaborating center for traditional medicine, PUMC is also prestigious for combining western medicine and traditional Chinese medicine.
-During my stay at PUMC, I developed individualized medicine by combining genetics with full aspects of health at the Centre for Quality Health and Genetics.
+As the World Health Organization collaborating center for integrative medicine, PUMC is also prestigious for combining western medicine and traditional medicine.
+After my training at PUMC, I became one of top physicians in China for introducing individualized medicine by combining genetics and lifestyle medicine at the Centre for Population Health and Genetics(CPHG).
 Our body is a system that is created somehow beyond one point of view from human beings.
 Many times it is necessary to combine opinions from different angles.
-My insight of health opens doors for the clients who have already sought medicine or complementary medicine elsewhere.
-Hug the nature, touch the stone and find the best solution for optimal health.
+My insights of health have opened the doors for the clients with complex conditions and who have already sought medicine or complementary medicine elsewhere.
+To embrace the nature is the way to find the best solution for optimal health.

 Representatives of my published work: